Effective density matrix for vacua in asymptotically flat gravity

 Indeed, the structure of Eq.~\eqref{mod-fluc} follows straightforwardly from the structure of the soft density matrix ${\wh \rho}_s$, which we will show to have a Gaussian distribution of the soft Goldstone mode given by (see Eq.~\eqref{soft-density-matrix})

 where $c$ is a dimensionful constant we compute below.
 This density matrix implies that there is a non-trivial distribution of $\hat \CC$-vacua for a large causal diamond in asymptotically flat spacetimes.
-This is in stark contrast to the trivial vacuum structure usually assumed in a quantum field theory.
-Furthermore, if the entanglement entropy counts the number of gravitational qubits $N$ in the vacuum state of the causal diamond, such that $N \equiv \langle \hat K_s \rangle$, then the Gaussian distribution of $\hat \CC$-vacua implies that fluctuations obey ``root-$N$'' statistics, i.e., $\la \Delta \hat K_s ^2 \ra^{1/2} \sim \sqrt N$.
+This is in stark contrast to the trivial vacuum structure usually assumed in a quantum field theory, and clarifies the fact that $\la \D \hat K_s^2 \ra$ involves the IR scale because of nontrivial entanglement present in the vacuum.
+Indeed, such an effect is difficult to capture with traditional field theory techniques, where the vacuum in perturbative gravity is assumed to be unique.
+Furthermore, if the entanglement entropy counts the number of gravitational qudits $N$ in the vacuum state of the causal diamond, such that $N \equiv \langle \hat K_s \rangle$, then the Gaussian distribution of $\hat \CC$-vacua implies that fluctuations obey ``root-$N$'' statistics, i.e., $\la \Delta \hat K_s ^2 \ra^{1/2} \sim \sqrt N$.
 We leave the study of vacuum transitions associated to this structure, and their implications for spacetime, to future work.